 As they talked, workers unloaded crates of dwarven metalwork and finely cut stones from some wagons, replacing them with sacks of grain, barrels of salted meat, and crates of fresh produce.

 “Your beef is particularly popular this season,” Thorin said.
-“Something about the mountain grass gives it a flavor our people can’t resist.”
+“The mountain grass gives it a flavor our people can’t resist.”

 Marta nodded, pleased.
 “We’ll be sure to increase the shipment next time.
 Now, shall we discuss the terms for those mithril tools you mentioned last season?”